XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

 Once you have successfully deployed your smart contract to the blockchain, it might be interesting to verify you contract on [XinFin Block Explorer](https://explorer.xinfin.network/).

-Lets grab the `XRC20.sol` address from the previous step: this address is in the Ethereum standard but we can simply swap the `0x` prefix for `xdc` and search for our newly deployed contract on [XinFin Block Explorer](https://explorer.xinfin.network/):
+Grab the `XRC20.sol` address from the previous step: this address is in the Ethereum standard but we can simply swap the `0x` prefix for `xdc` and search for our newly deployed contract on [XinFin Block Explorer](https://explorer.xinfin.network/):

 <p align="center">
   <img width=70% src="https://user-images.githubusercontent.com/78161484/190875518-828c0061-71de-42c2-b222-0b8427852d01.png" alt="Verify 01"/>
 </p>

-And click in the `Verify And Publish` Option.
+Now click in the `Verify And Publish` option.

-We will be redirected to the Contract verification page where we need to fill out:
+You will be redirected to the contract verification page, where you'll need to fill out:

 - Contract Name: <em>XRC20Token</em>
 - Compiler: <em> Check your</em> `brownie-config.yaml` <em>file for Compiler Version</em>